 Ever since the advent of hydroponic growing systems, the methods of sustainable agriculture have undergone complete revolution.
-Hydroponic systems can have different media types and everyone has their own favorite. .
+Hydroponic systems can have different media types and everyone has their own favourite.
 The irrigation system of hydroponics is susceptible to the formation of biofilms.
-Here is everything you need to know about biofilms and their elimination from hydroponics:
+Here is everything you need to know about biofilms and their elimination from hydroponics.

 Biofilms are not exclusive to hydroponics as you can find them in humans, animals and other plant-based production systems.
-In simple words, biofilms can be explained as colonies of microorganisms in which the living cells are attached to the surface or each other continuously.
-It is like they are holding hands as they multiple and spread out and then start to pile up on one another.
+In simple words, they can be explained as colonies of microorganisms in which the living cells are attached to the surface or each other continuously.
+It is like they are holding hands as they multiply and spread out and then start to pile up on one another.

-In Agriculture production systems, especially hydroponics, Biofilm appear as a layer of brown or green algae sticking to the internal surface of pipes and tanks in irrigation systems.
+In Agriculture production systems, especially hydroponics, biofilm appear as a layer of brown or green algae sticking to the internal surface of pipes and tanks in irrigation systems.
 They are very small in size, less than 20 microns, which is thinner than a human hair, which is why growers can only observe them as films of brown or orange tint.
-Another interesting fact is that they love greenhouses and hydroponic organic growing systems where the irrigation water is mostly untreated and contains abundance of organic compounds to aid the growth of heterotrophic microorganisms found in them, some of which can be detrimental to plants and humans.
+Another interesting fact is that they love greenhouses and hydroponic organic growing systems where the irrigation water is mostly untreated and contains abundance of organic compounds to aid the growth of heterotrophic microorganisms, some of which can be detrimental to plants and humans.
 The common Heterotrophic organisms found in biofilms include:

 - Bacteria species such as coliforms or E. Coli

 - Other varieties of dead and living microbes

 - Secreted compounds such as DNA, proteins, polysaccharides, minerals and lipids